9-2-2: DEFINITIONS:

 PLAT, PRELIMINARY: A map showing all requisite details of a proposed subdivision submitted to an approving authority for purposes of preliminary consideration, prepared in conformance with the plat act and this title.

-PORTABLE SELF-STORAGE CONTAINERS: A portable storage unit designed and used exclusively for the storage of personal property which is designed to be delivered to a customer's house for on location packing and subsequent pick up and delivery to a storage facility.
+PORTABLE STORAGE CONTAINERS: A portable storage unit designed and used exclusively for the storage of personal property which is designed to be delivered to a customer's house for on location packing and subsequent pick-up and delivery to a storage facility.

-PRIMARY UNIT: That portion of a converted dwelling which is not part of the accessory unit, as provided in section 9-5-4 of this title.
+PRIMARY UNIT: That portion of a converted dwelling which is not part of the accessory unit.

-PUBLIC IMPROVEMENTS: Grading, street surfacing, curbs and gutter, sidewalks, walkways, crosswalks, water mains, fire hydrants and other water system improvements, sanitary sewers, storm sewers, stormwater management structures and lands, culverts, bridges, streetlights, trees and other additions or deletions from the natural state of land which increases its value, utility or habitability.
+PUBLIC IMPROVEMENTS: Construction of or enhancement to public infrastructure or facilities that may include but not be limited to grading, street surfacing, curbs and gutter, sidewalks, walkways, crosswalks, water mains, fire hydrants, water system, sanitary sewers, storm sewers, stormwater management structures and lands, culverts, bridges, or streetlights.

-PUBLIC STREETLIGHT: A luminaire or light installation designed to illuminate a public right of way.
+PUBLIC STREETLIGHT: A luminaire or light installation designed and used to illuminate a public right of way.

 PUBLIC UTILITY: Any person, firm, corporation, municipal department, board or commission, duly authorized to furnish, and furnishing under governmental regulations to the public: gas, steam, electricity, sewage disposal, communication, telegraph, transportation or water.
 Aboveground service facility owners, operators, managers, and controllers shall be deemed to be public utilities.